 Senior Aircraftman Christopher Bujok asks Corporal Jono Read to reflect upon his Great Grandfather’s story.

-Whilst a POW, Petty Officer Humphrey managed to keep a diary.
+Whilst a Prisoner of War, Petty Officer Humphrey managed to keep a diary.
 It was often confiscated by the prison guards, but he always found a way to retrieve it.
 It’s a poignant reminder of what he went through and helps the family keep in touch with his past.

 The sinking of HMS Exeter was recorded in one of his diary entries.
 He writes: